This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 16 port 10/100 switch.
 This switch connects to the following devices:

 1. A Linksys switch/ATA device.
-This connects to my
+This connects to a

-broadband modem, supports a hardware firewall, and my VoIP phones.
+broadband modem, supports a hardware firewall, and VoIP phones.

 2. A Compaq Proliant 7000 server.
 This piece of hardware